core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Proxy Operation ## {#sec-proxy}

-This section defines how proxies operate in a group communication scenario.
-In particular, {{sec-proxy-forward}} defines operations of forward-proxies, while {{sec-proxy-reverse}} defines operations of reverse-proxies.
+This section defines the foundation of how proxies operate in a group communication scenario.

+In particular, forward-proxies and reverse-proxies are separately considered in {{sec-proxy-forward}} and {{sec-proxy-reverse}}, respectively.
 Furthermore, {{multicasting-to-proxies}} discusses the case where a client sends a group request to multiple proxies at once.
-Security operations for a proxy are discussed later in {{chap-proxy-security}}.
+Security considerations that apply when using a proxy are discussed later in {{chap-proxy-security}}.

+Further details that are relevant to operate such proxies are not defined here.
+Other specifications can build on the common denominator provided by this document and define specific realizations of proxies that operate in a group communication scenario.
+As an example, a realization of such proxy is specified in {{I-D.ietf-core-groupcomm-proxy}}.

 ### Forward-Proxies ### {#sec-proxy-forward}